-In the years 2017 - 2019, Thailand imported 426,896 tons, 481,642 tons and 428,473 tons of Ammonia, respectively, mainly from Malaysia, Indonesia, Australia and Saudi Arabia (Source: www.customs.go.th).
+In the years 2018 - 2020, Thailand imported 481,642 tons, 428,473 tons and 350,196 tons of Ammonia, respectively, mainly from Malaysia, Indonesia, Australia and Saudi Arabia (Source: www.customs.go.th).
 Most Ammonia is imported by operators using Ammonia in their production process of Caprolactam Acrylonitrile and Methyl methacrylate.
 The rest are imported Ammonia for sale to other industrial operators such as Monosodium glutamate industry and Latex industry.
-Thus, the Company imported Ammonia for sale in 2018, representing 41% of the volume of imports for sale.